 3 | Lift your washing machine

 If you're putting on multiple loads of washing every week, your back can start to suffer from the uncomfortable position.
 Where possible, it's helpful to lift your machine off the floor to a more comfortable height.
 You can add a drawer below for storage and even a slide out shelf that sits right under the machine to put the clothes basket onto!
+Keep check with your washing machine supplier to see if your washing machine is suitable first.

 4 | Large sink